HURRICANE HARVEY STUDENTS RECEIVE SILVER LINING EDUCATIONAL TRIP TO PHILADELPHIA

 It was three days packed with history and hands-on experiences, including various sightseeing trips and dining adventures around the city of Philadelphia—a silver lining to their reality back in Texas and a trip these students will never forget.

-The Silver Lining Program is part of SYF’s mission to impact the lives of culturally, linguistically or economically at-risk students and youth through travel experiences that change their lives.
+The Silver Lining Program is part of SYF’s mission to impact the lives of youth and students who would otherwise not have the resources to participate in those enriching and life-changing opportunities.
 Annually, deserving students are selected to receive an enriched educational experience, which deepens their knowledge of U.S. history—at not cost to them.

 A special thank you to the SYTA Youth Foundation Program Partners who helped make this trip possible: Philadelphia CVB, The Air Travel Group, Centipede Tours, Embassy Suites by Hilton Philadelphia Airport, Entertainment Cruises, First Class Tours, The Franklin Institute, Hard Rock Cafe, Historic Philadelphia, Holiday Inn Houston Intercontinental Airport/Aimbridge Hospitality, Museum of American Revolution, National Constitution Center, Norm Hull & Associates, One Liberty Observation Deck, Philadelphia Sightseeing Tours, Philly's Gourmet Steak, School Tours of America, The University of Pennsylvania, Museum of Archaeology and Anthropology, White Eagle Marketing and SYTA Youth Foundation Wingmen.